Houtou vs. Udon vs. Kishimen: What’s the Difference?

-A wide variety of wheat noodles can be seen in Japan, among which, the ones for Ramen and Udon are admittedly the most common.
+A wide variety of wheat noodles can be seen in Japan, among which the ones for Ramen and Udon are admittedly the most common.

-The Udon-like noodle is a specialty of Yamanashi Prefecture “Houtou (ほうとう)”, also written as “Hoto”,
+The Udon-like noodle is a specialty of Yamanashi Prefecture called Houtou (ほうとう), also spelled as Hoto.

-and further, the wheat noodles for Houtou are similar in appearance to a specialty of Nagoya “Kishimen (きしめん)” noodles.
+And further, the wheat noodles for Houtou are similar in appearance to a noodle of Nagoya called Kishimen (きしめん).

-Houtou (Hoto) vs Udon dishes
+Houtou (Hoto) vs. Udon Dishes

-Specifically, Houtou is a noodle soup dish made by simmering thick flat noodles and vegetables together in a miso-based broth made with Niboshi (dried young sardines) and is usually served hot.
+Specifically, Houtou is a noodle soup dish made by simmering thick flat noodles and vegetables in a miso-based broth made with Niboshi (dried young sardines) and is usually served hot.

-and unlike Udon noodles, the wheat noodle for Houtou contains no salt.
-Besides in texture, the noodles are soft, not bouncy, as compared to Udon noodles.
+Typical vegetables used in the Houtou soup include pumpkin, edible roots, and mushrooms, and unlike Udon noodles, the wheat noodle for Houtou contains no salt.
+Besides in texture, the noodles are soft and not bouncy.

-Udon vs Kishimen vs Houtou (Hoto) noodles
+Udon vs. Kishimen vs. Houtou (Hoto) Noodles

 A Noodle Soup Dish with Kishimen Noodles

-Actually, in the case of dried noodles, the definition of Udon is a wheat noodle whose long diameter is from 1.7 mm to 3.8 mm.
+Specifically, in the case of dried noodles, the definition of Udon is a wheat noodle whose long diameter is from 1.7 mm to 3.8 mm.

 On the other hand, Kishimen is a wheat noodle whose width is 4.5 mm or above and whose thickness is less than 2.0 mm.